Modified Unruh Thermodynamics in Emergent Gravity: Finite Heat Capacity and R\'enyi Entropy: Introduction

 \section{Introduction}

 The Unruh effect \cite{unruh1976} establishes that a uniformly accelerated observer perceives the Minkowski vacuum as a thermal bath at temperature $T_U=\hbar a / 2\pi k_B c$.
 This cornerstone result, however, relies on the idealization of an infinite heat capacity reservoir, where energy exchange leaves the temperature unchanged.
-Realistic physical systems—from diamond-shaped causal domains \cite{martinetti2003} to quark–gluon plasmas \cite{phase2023}—instead exhibit a finite heat capacity $C$, requiring modifications to the standard thermodynamic picture.
-Such corrections have direct implications for Jacobson’s emergent-gravity program, where Einstein’s equations arise from the Clausius relation applied to local Rindler horizons \cite{jacobson1995,entropy2019}.
+Realistic physical systems—from diamond-shaped causal domains to quark–gluon plasmas \cite{Teslyk2018}—instead exhibit a finite heat capacity $C$, requiring modifications to the standard thermodynamic picture.
+Such corrections have direct implications for Jacobson’s emergent-gravity program, where Einstein’s equations arise from the Clausius relation applied to local Rindler horizons \cite{jacobson1995}.

 Here we demonstrate that accounting for finite heat capacity preserves the thermodynamic emergence of Einstein’s equations while revealing a natural connection to generalized entropies.
 The Clausius relation acquires the form $\delta Q = T_R\, dS_R$, with $S_R$ the Rényi entropy and $T_R$ the corresponding temperature.
 Equivalently, we introduce an “Einstein entropy” that depends explicitly on the horizon’s heat capacity and reproduces Einstein’s equations exactly for all $C$.
 In both cases, the Unruh temperature is modified, establishing gravity as an emergent phenomenon of nonextensive spacetime thermodynamics.
 Independent motivations for this framework arise in several contexts.
-In conformal field theory, finite-temperature Rindler space exhibits acceleration-enhanced thermality and instabilities near $T=T_U$ \cite{CFT2024}.
+In conformal field theory, finite-temperature Rindler space exhibits acceleration-enhanced thermality and instabilities near $T=T_U$ \cite{Diakonov2025}.
 In quantum gravity, the Bekenstein bound $S \leq 2\pi k_B E R / \hbar c$ implies $C \sim A$ for horizons, in contradiction with the infinite-bath assumption.
-Empirical hints also appear: heavy-ion collisions at RHIC and LHC reach accelerations $a \sim 10^{32}\,\text{m/s}^2$ with effective Unruh temperatures around $200,\text{MeV}$ and discontinuous heat capacities \cite{phase2023}; spin polarization in storage rings and cold-atom experiments probe similar finite-$C$ signatures.
-Finally, in holography, finite-capacity corrections renormalize AdS/CFT partition functions, yielding Rényi rather than Boltzmann entropies \cite{CFT2024}.
+Empirical hints also appear: heavy-ion collisions at RHIC and LHC reach accelerations $a \sim 10^{32}\,\text{m/s}^2(\sim1\,GeV)$ with maximum effective Unruh temperatures around $10^{12}\,K(\sim200\,\text{MeV})$ and discontinuous heat capacities \cite{Teslyk2018,Prokhorov2025}; spin polarization in storage rings and cold-atom experiments may also be used to probe similar finite-$C$ signatures\cite{Graham2021,Lous2022}.
+Finally, in holography, finite-capacity corrections can be implemented through finite-dimensional Hilbert spaces \cite{akers2019holographic}.

 In a seminal work, Jacobson showed that Einstein’s equations can be derived as an equation of state by applying the Clausius relation $\delta Q = T\,dS$ to local Rindler horizons \cite{jacobson1995}.
 This perspective elevates gravity from a fundamental interaction to an emergent phenomenon, Fig.\ref{fig:emergence}, with spacetime geometry adjusting to maintain thermodynamic equilibrium.
 In this view, gravitons play the role of phonons-collective excitations of underlying microscopic degrees of freedom-rather than fundamental particles.
 The derivation relies on the equivalence principle, which identifies local acceleration with a uniform gravitational field, and on horizon thermodynamics encoded by the Unruh effect and the Bekenstein–Hawking entropy.